shortlegstudio/SpaceRaider/README.md

  * Make it Fun! stage is challenging and the hardest part.
 I've always focused on coding and learned more from working through all the changes needed after the basic game was working.
+ * Script Execution Order is a dependency problem.
+This should be avoided

 ## TODO - Things still to complete
  * When Player dies giving time to get back into the game